hoeferg/portfolio/README.md

 ## Description

-Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:

-- What was your motivation?
-- Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
-- What problem does it solve?
-- What did you learn?

 This document is used to display the projects that Gayle Hoefer has created.
 This website is used so that future employer can see what is possible when hiring Gayle.
+I was able to learn how to link the webpage to its self.
+I was also able to learn many CSS commands.

 ## Table of Contents (Optional)